FireTail-io/firetail-py-lib/docs/request.rst

         # do something
         return 'You send the message: {}'.format(message), 200

-In this example PointSecIO will automatically identify that your view function expects an argument named `message` and will assign the value of the endpoint parameter `message` to your view function.
+In this example Firetail will automatically identify that your view function expects an argument named `message` and will assign the value of the endpoint parameter `message` to your view function.

-PointSecIO will also use default values if they are provided.
+Firetail will also use default values if they are provided.

 If you want to use a parameter name that collides with a Python built-in, you can enable the `pythonic_params` option:

 .. code-block:: python

-    app = pointsecio.FlaskApp(__name__)
+    app = firetail.FlaskApp(__name__)
     app.add_api('api.yaml', ..., pythonic_params=True)

-With this option enabled, PointSecIO firstly converts *CamelCase* names to *snake_case*.
+With this option enabled, Firetail firstly converts *CamelCase* names to *snake_case*.
 Secondly it looks to see if the name matches a known built-in and if it does it appends an underscore to the name.